-Exemptions can be applied for (for a fee up to $339.20) by completing application forms on the Queensland government website.
-If unsure how to complete these forms, you can engage a Suitably Qualified Consultant such as Environmental Earth Sciences to complete them on your behalf.
-Exemptions can take up to 30 days, although are currently being turn around much sooner.
-If your applications are filled out in correctly and DES require further clarification, the timeline begins again.
+Exemptions can be applied for (for a fee) by completing application forms on the Queensland government website.
+If you are unsure how to complete these forms, you can engage a Suitably Qualified Consultant such as EESI to do so for you.
+Turnaround times are usually around 30 days.
+It is possible for the timeline to begin again if DES requires further clarification after your applications are filled out correctly.

-To avoid heartache at your waste disposal facility, Environmental Earth Sciences suggests requesting a ‘Waste Acceptance Letter’ from the receiving facility.
-This will allow the landfill to request any additional information they may need such as environmental testing to ensure you don’t get turn away at the weighbridge.
+To avoid heartache at your waste disposal facility, we at EESI suggest requesting a ‘Waste Acceptance Letter’ from the receiving facility.
+This will allow the landfill to request any additional information they may need such as environmental testing to ensure you don’t get turned away at the weighbridge.

 Levy costs will depend on your type of waste as shown in the table below.
 The levy is payable to the landfill as per your usual account requirements.
-Landfills will also add a levy management fee to the prices below.
+Landfills will add an additional levy management fee.

-You will notice that incorrect classification of your waste can cost your project a significant amount of money.
+Reviewing the levy rates, you will notice that incorrect classification of your waste can cost your project a significant amount of money.
 Furthermore, there are opportunities to save your project money by receiving a levy exemption or treating your waste to reduce its toxicity and potentially dropping its category from category 1 to category 2.
-Environmental Earth Sciences can provide advice in this area.
+We are happy to provide advice in this area.

 Where exemptions and classifications require most thought is with the characterisation of waste soil.
 The regulation outlines that sampling is to be completed by an appropriately qualified person.
 However, sampling ratios, analytical suites and statistical methods applied to the data will differ from project to project.
-Environmental Earth Sciences specialise in soil remediation and waste classification and can provide innovative solutions to waste soil management.
+EESI specialises in soil remediation and waste classification and can provide innovative solutions to waste soil management.